mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 The `timeIndex` argument is optional, so algorithms that do not care about time indexing will simply return the first/only time index. `DetectorInfo` should also contain a vector of start and end times for each time index.
 This will mean any information stored as a time series sample log can also be obtained for the correct step, for example the monitor counts for normalisation.

 `DetectorInfo` will ultimately store the information for positions and rotation, so will need to do this in a way that can be accessed by both the detector index and time index.
 Masking would be done at the spectrum level, if it is required for a detector for some time steps, but not all. `DetectorInfo` will also hold the start and end times for each step in the scan.
-The objects it will need to hold for this would be:
+The objects it would need might be along the lines of:
 * `std::vector<std::vector<Kernel::V3D>> positions`
 * `std::vector<std::vector<Kernel::V3D>> rotations`
 * `std::vector<std::vector<std:pair<Kernel::DateAndTime, Kernel::DateAndTime>>> timeRanges`